 To meet those standards, we require that the websites we host provide specific information on pages/posts within those sites, rather than via links to external sources.
 For other types of information, we leave up to you whether to provide the information directly or link out to it.

-Basic (Required) Information
+Basic (Required) Content

-- General information about the department (overview)
+- General information about the department (overview or about page)

-- Contact information for the department’s main office.
+- Contact information for the department’s main office

-- Clear identification of the chair and, if relevant, area or advising directors.
+- Clear identification of the chair and, if relevant, area or advising directors

-- The department’s A&S-produced video.
+- The department’s College-produced video.

 We recommend that department websites offer the following information (where applicable).